24/7 Support Line - Call Now

 Overview

 UAB Hospital - Center for Psychiatric Medicine is a mental health treatment center for people seeking treatment near Jefferson County.
-As part of their treatment modalities for recovery, UAB Hospital - Center for Psychiatric Medicine provides family counseling during treatment.
+As part of their treatment modalities for recovery, UAB Hospital - Center for Psychiatric Medicine provides family counseling, individual psychotherapy, and dialectical behavior therapy during treatment.
 UAB Hospital - Center for Psychiatric Medicine is located in Birmingham, Alabama, accepting county or local government funds for treatment.

 UAB Hospital - Center for Psychiatric Medicine at a Glance